What Can a Personal Injury Loan Do for Me?

 But how do I find out how much my case will settle for?

 It may be difficult to calculate the amount of money a plaintiff can expect to receive.
-A good funding company will consult with your lawyer and review your case in order to come up with as accurate of a number as possible.
+A good funding company will consult with your lawyer.
+It will also review your case in order to come up with as accurate of a number as possible.

 Variables that may determine damages can sometimes only be established in a court room.
 A damage award may be higher or lower depending on your attorney’s abilities and the sympathy of the jury, and are difficult to quantify in advance of the trial.
 Because of these vague aspects, damage awards will often vary from one personal injury case to the next, even if on the surface the lawsuits seem very similar.